japila-books/apache-spark-internals/docs/storage/BlockManagerSlaveEndpoint.md

   askSlaves: Boolean = true)
 ----

-When received, BlockManagerSlaveEndpoint requests the <<blockManager, BlockManager>> to xref:storage:BlockManager.adoc#getMatchingBlockIds[find IDs of existing blocks for a given filter] and sends them back to a sender.
+When received, BlockManagerSlaveEndpoint requests the <<blockManager, BlockManager>> to storage:BlockManager.md#getMatchingBlockIds[find IDs of existing blocks for a given filter] and sends them back to a sender.

 Posted when...FIXME